Dimitrios Manos

-Dimitrios Manos (Δημήτριος Μάνος; born 16 September 1994) is a Greek professional footballer who plays as a forward.
+Dimitrios Manos (Δημήτριος Μάνος; born 16 September 1994) is a Greek professional footballer who plays as a forward for Gamma Ethniki club Giouchtas.

 Club career

 Veria

 Manos started his professional career in Veria.
 His first professional contract was signed on 22 June 2012 and its set to expire on 30 June 2017.
 He made his debut for Veria in a 3–0 away defeat against Olympiacos on 6 January 2013.

 On 7 October 2014, Manos was called up by Kostas Tsanas, the head coach of Greece national under-21 football team to join the training sessions of the team.

 Manos returned to Veria on 20 January 2016 after a six months spell to Ergotelis on loan.

 Manos was released on a free transfer by the club on 2 July 2016.

 Loan to Ergotelis

 On 31 August 2015, Manos moved on loan for a season to Ergotelis.
 He debuted for Ergotelis in the first round of the 2015–16 Football League in a home match against fellow Cretan club AO Chania.
 He then went on to score his first goal in his second appearance for the club in the next match against Acharnaikos in Menidi, scoring in the 88th minute and thus helping the club earn its first victory in the competition.
 Manos was released by the Cretan club before his loan ended; in January 2016 the club announced its withdrawal from professional competitions.
 Manos completed his loan spell as club top scorer at the time, having played in 18 matches in which he had scored 6 goals.
 Despite reported interest from other Football League clubs, Manos could not feature for any other clubs that season, due to a single appearance with Veria at the very start of the season.
 As a result, Manos returned to Veria and was made part of the club's roster.